What Is The Difference Between Android And BlackBerry? BlackBerry, Android, and iPhones are the three big names in smart phones

 This method is called “pulling email”

 .
 By periodically checking the mail server for new mail, it puts a strain on the phone’s battery and it is also quite inefficient.
 With “push” email, when you get a new email, BIS ” pushes” the email straight to your phone the instant it is received.
-Android offers push email for Gmail and you have topay a premium in order to get push email from Yahoo on your Android phone.
+Android offers push email for Gmail and you have to pay a premium to get push email from Yahoo on your Android phone.

 Not only is the email support excellent on a BlackBerry but the integration is almost seamless.